micathon/parthonyte/CONTRIBUTING.md

-# Contributing to Fondapaint
+# Contributing to Cooperscript
-* Many thanks for your interest in being an Fondapaint contributor
+* Many thanks for your interest in being an Cooperscript contributor
 * I hope to begin accepting contributions in 2022
 * If you wish to write detailed design specs or anything more ambitious, please contact me
 * At this point I don't have much documentation for coders, but feel free to email me with your questions for now
-# How to run Fondapaint
+# How to run Cooperscript
 * Install the Java SDK
 * `$ cd path/to/bin`
-* `$ java fond atest > out.txt`
+* `$ java coop atest > out.txt`
 * text files:
-  * `dat/atest.fond`: sample Aljebrist source code
+  * `dat/atest.coop`: sample Cooperscript source code
   * `bin/out.txt`: used for debugging and logging what my code is doing
   * both `atest` and `out.txt` file names can be any valid Linux file name (or Windows/Mac)
 # Roadmap
-* Go to home page of [website](http://fondapaint.org), click on Steps
+* Go to home page of [website](http://cooperscript.org), click on Steps
 # Contact Me
 * Please feel free to send me an email, ask me anything, any comments are always welcome